Would you like to streamline your fundraising event planning process?

 Here is a guide to the types of common event committee roles your team will need.

 Depending on the size of your event and the people you have available, you may decide to choose an individual or a team to fill each role and responsibility of the event committee.
+Each committee usually has an Event Committee Chair that helps schedule and lead the meetings as well as oversee the committee members.

 Your logistics person (or team) oversees the event from start to finish.
 If you choose to fill this role with more than one person, make sure they work together very well and communicate closely.
 The logistics person needs to take a high level view: